- A Minute to Learn it - Money Basics

 - If I accept my Federal Direct Loan award, how will this affect other forms of student aid?

 - If I have already completed a Direct Loan MPN for another school, do I need to complete another one?

-- What is the difference between a private loan and a Federal Direct Subsidized/Unsubsidized Loan?
+- What is the difference between an interest rate and an APR?

 - What is the American Opportunity Tax Credit?

 - How many federal tax credits can I take advantage of?

 - What is the Student Loan Interest Deduction?

 - What is the Coverdell Education Savings Account?